liandi123/PHBS_BigData_2019/Homework_2.md

 TSI | 1.1E-09
 Aerosols | 5.41E-12

+As the p-value shows, MEI, CO2, CFC-11 CFC-12 TSI Aerosols are significant in the model.

 * question 4
 The regression model is linear in parameters.
 The mean of residuals is zero.